chrultrabook/docs/src/docs/installing/distros.md

 ```

-- However, if you're on NixOS 24.05, remove this set of lines in `chrome-device.nix`
+- However, if you're on NixOS 24.05, remove this set of lines in `chrome-device.nix`:

 ```nix
 # chrome-device.nix